2. Phase I – Elementary

-Throughout the design-build process, elementary faculty were taking steps to bring them closer to opening day – a day when school would look and feel very different anything our teachers and students had experienced in their school careers thus far.
-The professional development process was critical to making this project a success (For more reading on this topic, read How Did We Get Here).
+Throughout the design-build process, elementary faculty were taking steps to bring them closer to opening day – a day when school would look and feel very different anything teachers and students had experienced in their school careers thus far.
+The professional development process was critical to making the project a success (For more reading on this topic, read How Did We Get Here).

 Watch: Kids Love New School (9:36) | Best School Ever (1:47)

 Visit: Fielding Nair | P.K.
 Yonge Developmental Research School